Crew Preps for Thursday Spacewalk During Station Upkeep, Research

-Category: Space Hits: 4The space station was pictured from the SpaceX Crew Dragon Endeavour during its departure on Nov.
+Category: Space Hits: 7The space station was pictured from the SpaceX Crew Dragon Endeavour during its departure on Nov.
 8, 2021.
 View the latest photographs of the orbiting lab here.

 NASA astronauts Thomas Marshburn and Kayla Barron are reviewing the procedures they will use during Thursday’s spacewalk.
 The duo will exit the International Space Station after setting their U.S. spacesuits to battery power at 7:10 a.m.
 EST signifying the start of their spacewalk.